-Sidenote: the flyes machine is not to be confused with the pec deck machine.
-The movements are similar but with the latter your arms are bent 90 degrees at the elbow and feel very unnatural.
-With the flyes machine, your arms are wide open, slightly bent at the elbow just like the free weight version.
+Don’t confuse the flyes machine with the pec deck machine.
+The movements are similar but with the latter the arms are bent 90 degrees at the elbow and feel very unnatural.
+With the flyes machine, the arms are wide open and slightly bent at the elbow just like the free weight version.
 The movement feels very natural, satisfying and you will feel very strong in this position.

 Machine versus man

-The crucial difference for you between the free weight version and the machine version of flyes is that the resistance stays constant when you use the machine.
+The crucial difference between the free weight version and the machine version of flyes is that the resistance stays constant when using the machine.
 The weight plates simply move up and down via a series of cables and pulleys.
-Compare this with the dumbbell version where the resistance is at its maximum when your arms are stretched wide open and nearly parallel to the floor.
-As the weight is provided by the pull of gravity straight down, when your arms are at the top nearly touching each other, the weight of the dumbbells is of course the same but the resistance is close to nil as the weight is acting vertically down along your arms.
-Your pecs are doing nearly no work.
+Compare this with the dumbbell version where the resistance is at its maximum with the arms outstretched and nearly parallel to the floor.
+As the weight is provided by the pull of gravity straight down, when the arms are at the top nearly touching each other, the resistance is close to nil as the weight is acting vertically down.
+The pecs are doing nearly no work.

 Advantage of the flyes machine

-What this means at the machine is that you are still able to recruit your pecs when your arms are close to each other.
-In fact, this is the great advantage of the flyes machine: to be able to provide resistance throughout the exercise and especially at the top.
-This is great news for your pectorals.
-With the flyes machine, by squeezing hard at the top of the exercise, you are able to develop your inner pec muscles and accentuate the line separating the two sides.
-This helps give the impression that your pecs are even bigger and definitely more cut.
+The flyes machine still engages the pectoral muscles when the arms are close to each other.
+In fact, this is the great advantage of the flyes machine: providing constant resistance throughout the movement and especially at the top.
+This is great news for the pectorals.
+With the flyes machine, by squeezing hard at the top of the exercise, you can recruit the inner pec muscles and accentuate the line separating the two sides.
+This helps give the impression that the pecs are even bigger and more cut.

 Disadvantage of the flyes machine

-The disadvantage is of course that the machine dictates your movement.
-One machine cannot fit to all individuals but only the average ones.
+The machine dictates the movement.
+One machine cannot fit all individuals; it has been designed to suit Mr. Average.
 If you are too short or too tall, you might be placing undue stress on your joints.
-Having said this, this particular machine is actually quite flexible to adapt to most people’s sizes as the handles can be move to suit your reach.
-Just ensure that your shoulders are aligned with the centre of rotation of each arm of the machine that you will push together.
-You are not able to do incline and decline versions although you can somehow move your torso to a very limited degree to achieve these positions.
-The primary emphasis with the flyes machine anyway should be to work your inner pecs as this is a region that cannot be targeted by the traditional dumbbell flyes.
+Having said this, this particular machine is actually quite flexible to adapt to most people’s sizes as the handles can be moved to suit their reach.
+Just ensure that the shoulders are aligned with the centre of rotation of each arm of the machine that you will push together.
+There is no incline and decline versions although the torso may be angled somewhat to a limited degree for an inclined version.
+The primary emphasis with the flyes machine anyway should be to target the inner pecs as this is a region that cannot be targeted by the traditional dumbbell flyes.

 When to do it?

-You can of course do this exercise after the heavy compound movements but you can also use it as a pre-exhaustion exercise if your shoulders are too strong and are taking over all the work in the bench press.
-By killing your pecs first with an isolation exercise, whatever work they do later will be pushing them to their limits and forcing them to grow.
-It’s a good idea to do the flyes machine exercise first as a pre-exhaustion strategy if your inner pecs need some catching up too.
-That way the get all your attention as you are still fresh.
-You can do a second round at the end of your chest workout to ensure you squeeze every juice you have left.
+Doing it after the heavy compound movements is common but it can also be used as a pre-exhaustion exercise if the shoulders are too strong and are taking over all the work in the benchpress.
+By killing the pecs first with an isolation exercise, whatever work they do later will be pushing them to their limits and forcing them to grow.
+Also do it first if your inner pecs have some catching-up to do, that way you’ll be fresh.
+You can do a second round at the end of your chest workout to squeeze out every juice left.